nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-10-08-syncing-many-dynamics-ax-instances-to-a-single-tfs-2010-team-project/index.md

 ---
 title: Syncing many Dynamics AX instances to a single TFS 2010 Team Project
 date: 2010-10-08
-author: MrHinsh
+creator: Martin Hinshelwood
 id: "23"
 layout: blog
 resourceType: blog
 slug: syncing-many-dynamics-ax-instances-to-a-single-tfs-2010-team-project
 aliases:
   - /blog/syncing-many-dynamics-ax-instances-to-a-single-tfs-2010-team-project
 tags:
   - codeproject
   - modern-alm
   - tfs
   - tfs2010
   - tools
 ---

 ![](images/c51bf204-d93f-4485-9873-88fd0e8f4659.png)I have been working with a customer who had been frustrated with the need to have new Team Project for every instance of AX that they use.
 In fact with 3 instances per customer and lots of customers it can very quickly get complicated and I wanted to see if there was a solution for them.
 { .post-img }